 Cash collected by the Corporation is deposited into a checking account for operating purposes.
-During 2020, cash and cash equivalents had an increase of \$2,892,111 from 2019 due primarily to a decrease in demolition project expenses.
-The Corporation also implemented a new program during 2020, the Cuyahoga County Housing Program.
+During 2021, cash and cash equivalents had a decrease of \$718,825 from 2020 primarily due to a decrease in revenue generated from demolition projects.
+The Corporation commenced implementing the Cuyahoga County Housing Program in 2020.
 The program funding is derived from three sources; the Cuyahoga County Community Development Fund (CCCDF), an allocated portion of current Delinquent Tax and Assessment Collection (DTAC) funds the Corporation receives from Cuyahoga County and Cash Reserves held by the Corporation from prior year CCCDF and DTAC funds received.
-The purpose of the program is to invest in home owner assistance and the renovation and rehabilitation of properties within the County.
+The purpose of the program is to invest in home owner assistance, in the renovation of properties and in new construction projects in the County.

-Assets held for resale showed a \$1,252,404 increase from 2019 and resulted from increased construction and rehabilitation activity of the Corporation.
+Assets held for resale showed a \$510,555 increase from 2020 and resulted from increased construction and rehabilitation activity of the Corporation.

-Receivables at December 31, 2020, consisted of funds due from Cuyahoga County, the Ohio Housing Finance Agency (OHFA) and various other sources.
-Intergovernmental receivables decreased due to less volume with OHFA and other sources.
+Receivables at December 31, 2021, consisted of funds due from Cuyahoga County and various other sources.
+Intergovernmental receivables decreased due to the ending of the Ohio Housing Finance Agency's (OHFA) Hardest Hit Fund (HHF) program activity in May 2021.
 The Corporation performs asbestos removal prior to demolition or rehabilitation of structures.
-The Corporation is reimbursed by the County and OHFA for these costs.
+The Corporation is reimbursed by the County for a portion of these costs.
 Allowance for doubtful accounts were not recorded because all receivables are expected to be collected.

 The decrease in liabilities was primarily due to a decrease in pollution remediation payable.
 Unearned revenue also saw a decrease from the prior year.
-Unearned revenue represents monies received from the Hardest Hit Fund (HHF) program of the OHFA to be used for future field servicing of lots, but not yet earned.
+Unearned revenue represented monies received from the HHF program of the OHFA to be used for future field servicing of lots, but not yet earned.
+The HHF program activity ended in May 2021 and all unearned revenue was recognized as earned at that time.

-Further details of the changes in net position between 2020 and 2019 can be observed in Table 2.
+Further details of the changes in net position between 2021 and 2020 can be observed in Table 2.